mrolims/pynamicalsys/docs/source/dds_manifolds.rst

 Periodic orbits and their manifolds
 -----------------------------------

-This section covers the analysis of periodic orbits and their stable and unstable manifolds in discrete dynamical systems using **PyCandy**.
+This section covers the analysis of periodic orbits and their stable and unstable manifolds in discrete dynamical systems using **pynamicalsys**.
 It includes methods for identifying periodic orbits, calculating their manifolds, and visualizing the results.

 Given a discrete dynamical system :math:`\mathbf{x}_{n + 1} = \mathbf{f}(\mathbf{x}_n)`, a fixed point is a point :math:`\mathbf{x}^*` such that :math:`\mathbf{f}(\mathbf{x}^*) = \mathbf{x}^*`.
 A periodic orbit of period :math:`p`, on the other hand, is a sequence of points :math:`\mathcal{O} = (\mathbf{x}^*, \mathbf{f}(\mathbf{x}^*), \ldots, \mathbf{f}^{p-1}(\mathbf{x}^*))` such that :math:`\mathbf{f}^p(\mathbf{x}^*) = \mathbf{x}^*`, where :math:`\mathbf{x}^*` is a point in the orbit.